 On Sept.
 5, 2017 President Trump announced that his Administration would take steps to eliminate the Deferred Action for Childhood Arrivals (DACA) program that was created by the Obama Administration in June 2012.
+On June 18, 2020 the Supreme Court ruled that its attempt was impermissible.
 DACA made it possible for undocumented immigrants who arrived in the U.S. as children under the age of 16 to obtain deferred deportation, work permits, Social Security cards, and drivers’ licenses.
 Over 200,000 DACA recipients are currently enrolled in a college or university.
 The Department of Homeland Security is currently renewing applications for DACA status renewal.
-Unless Congress takes action, the long-term outlook for the program will be decided in court.
+Despite the Supreme Court's 2020 decision, Congress must still take action to protect the long-term stability of the DACA program.

 DACA eligibility was only made available to individuals who met the following requirements:

 - Arrived in the U.S. before the age of 16

 - Have resided in the U.S. continuously since 2012

 - Are enrolled in or have completed high school

 - Have not been convicted of a serious crime (felonies or significant misdemeanors)